keithledgerwood/WICLab-guide/001-introduction.md

-# LEARNING OBJECTIVES
-Today we are going to learn the following topics:

-- How to integrate Okta with BambooHR (HR as a Source)
+## Learning Objectives

+Welcome to the Okta’s Workforce Identity Cloud Workshop!

+Workforce Identity Cloud (WIC) is a platform that can be used to tackle numerous Identity and Access Management (IAM) challenges and is by far the easiest and most secure solution for solving these use cases.
+This 101 course will give you a well-rounded primer into how to think about IAM and take advantage of Okta’s quick time-to-market.

+This Lab Guide will provide you with step-by-step instructions that you need to follow to complete the hands-on exercise and get practical experience with Okta’s Workforce Identity Cloud.

+In this workshop, you will learn how to:

-- How to integrate Active Directory with Okta
+- Integrate Active Directory with Okta
+- Integrate BambooHR with Okta and use an HR system as source of user identity
-- How to integrate Microsoft Office365 and Salesforce with Okta
+- Integrate Microsoft Office365 with Okta
-- How to automatically on and offboard employees
+- Automatically on- and offboard employees
+- Enable secure access policies and passwordless user login experience
-- How to customize complex identity requirements with Okta Workflows
+- Automate identity processes and customize complex identity requirements
-- How to ensure the right people have the right access to the right resources with the least amount of friction
+- Ensure the right people have the right access to the right resources with the least amount of friction

-# WORKSHOP STRUCTURE

-This workshop is broken into the sections listed below.

-- Platform Review and Preparation
+## Workshop Structure

+The workshop's learning objectives are covered in the following modules:

-- IDENTITY SOURCES
+- Identity Sources:
-    - Integrate Active Directory
+    - Active Directory
-    - Integrate BambooHR
+    - BambooHR

-- INTEGRATING APPLICATIONS for secure Single-Sign-On and Lifecycle management
+- Integrating applications for secure Single-Sign-On:
-    - Microsoft Office 365
+    - Microsoft Office365
-    - Salesforce

-- OKTA IDENTITY GOVERNANCE (OIG)
-    - Prepare your Environment
-    - Access Requests
+- Enabling flawless lifecycle management:
-    - Access Certifications
+    - [tbd]

+- Enabling secure access policies and passwordless user login experience:
-- OKTA WORKFLOWS
+    - Security

-    - Learn how to automate identity processes
+- Automating identity processes:
+    - Workflows

-    - Extend the onboarding experience
+- Ensuring the right level of user access:

-The section **Additional Use Cases** is optional and will extend the demo environment or describe more advanced topics.
-Please find the ones relevant for you and try them out.
+    - Identity Governance

+   >

+   > **Note:** In this workshop, you will be provided with a Virtual Infrastructure with a Windows Virtual Machine (VM).
+Please make sure to complete all steps of the hands-on in this environment, unless otherwise stated.
+You will initiate the Virtual Infrastructure in the next module.
+   >